Metrorrhagia or spotting is abnormal bleeding that usually occurs between periods.

 If you have irregular bleeding, your doctor can examine you while you are bleeding.
 Do not delay an appointment because you are bleeding.
 It is helpful to keep a record of your periods and irregular bleeding to bring to your appointment.

 Your doctor will review your medical history and symptoms.
 Your doctor will perform a physical examination.
 During your pelvic examination, cultures may be taken to test for infection or sexually transmitted disease.
 Blood tests may be used to test your thyroid and hormone levels.
 You may be tested for pregnancy.
 A Pap smear may be taken to check for cervical cancer.

-An ultrasound may be used to create pictures of your reproductive organs to allow your doctor to check for abnormal growths.
+An ultrasound may be used to take pictures of your reproductive organs to check for abnormal growths.
 For an ultrasound, your doctor will place a conduction device on your lower abdomen or gently place a conduction wand in your vagina.
 The conduction device transmits sound waves to a computer that creates images on a video monitor.